courtneylwhite/tonights_special/README.md

 ## Planned Features

+- [ ] Ingredient conversions
+- [ ] Recipe suggestions based on pantry groceries
+- [ ] Groceries suggestions based on pantry inventory
+- [ ] Pantry inventory tracking
+- [ ] Recipe categorizing
+- [ ] Recipe notes
 - [ ] Barcode scanning for grocery intake
-- [ ] Pantry inventory tracking
-- [ ] Custom store section configuration

 As this is a personal project, contributions are not currently accepted.